EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 - **Dramaless Shape 2.0.2**
 - **PotatoVoxel 1.7.11**
 - **Voxel Ascendant 0.1.1**
-- **Battle Art Voxel Fork 1.9.4** ⚠️ Player Sprite= FRONT is the BC compatible choice presently.
+- **Battle Art Voxel Fork 1.9.4** — use `PLAYER SPRITE → FRONT` with BC's moving cameras
-- **StadiumBattleFX 2.1.5+** presentation on compatible Gen 1 hosts
+- **StadiumBattleFX 2.1.7** on compatible Gen 1 hosts — validated; no special BC camera configuration is required
-- **Gen2-3D-Sprites / STADIUM2_OVERWORLD_MODELS** by randyadr on Gold
+- **Gen2-3D-Sprites / `STADIUM2_OVERWORLD_MODELS`** by randyadr on Gold
+- **Stadium2 Importer / `STADIUM2_IMPORTER` 0.10.13** on Gen 1 and Gold
 - standard and compatible custom 2D sprite presentations

-- StadiumBattleFX 2.1.7 — validated.
-BC remains the active camera director for any BC-enabled phases; SBFX effects continue underneath normally.
-No special SBFX camera configuration is required for BC.
-If BC Attack Camera is enabled, BC owns the attack camera.
-If you prefer SBFX attack camera, simply toggle off BC Attack camera.
+With StadiumBattleFX, BC remains the active camera director for any BC-enabled phase while SBFX effects continue underneath normally.
+If BC Attack Camera is enabled, BC owns that camera phase; if you prefer the SBFX attack camera, set BC Attack Camera to Off.

 These are **presentation systems, not required dependencies**.